 Mainly, the cause comes down to your tonsils themselves.
 Specifically, the way they formed.

-It’s not uncommon for smooth tonsils to get tonsil stones, but they don’t tend to be as bad and rarely recurring.
+It’s not uncommon for smooth tonsils to get tonsil stones, but they don’t tend to be as bad and are rarely recurring.

 As you can imagine, this is rather unfortunate as you have no control over the shape of your tonsils!
 However, suppose you keep getting tonsil stones – even after removing them – and your dental hygiene is excellent.
 In that case, there’s a high chance that your tonsil shape is the problem.